-1.3 This Policy outlines how OFA complies with our obligations under the Privacy Act 1988 (Cth).
-We are bound by the Australian Privacy Principles (APPs) contained within the Privacy Act which regulate how organisations may collect, use, dispose and store personal information, and how individuals may access and correct personal information held about them.
+1.3 This Policy outlines how OFA handles personal information, including how we collect, hold, use and disclose personal information, and how individuals may access and correct personal information OFA holds about them.

 1.4 This Policy explains what personal information we collect, the purposes for which we collect personal information, how personal information is used and disclosed, and how an individual can find out what information OFA holds about them.

 (a) Online users refers to anyone that accesses the OFA website.

 (b) Mentoring Program Participants includes both mentors and mentees participating in any OFA mentoring program.

 (c) Personal information is information or an opinion about an identified individual, or an individual who is reasonably identifiable, whether true or not, and whether recorded in a material form or not.

 (d) Sensitive information includes personal information about an individual’s sexual orientation or practices, racial or ethnic origin, religious beliefs or affiliations, political opinions or membership of a political association, philosophical beliefs, membership of a professional or trade association or trade union, criminal record, health information about an individual, genetic information, certain biometric information and biometric templates.

 3.1 OFA's mission is to provide visible role models, mentors, and other support to aspiring LGBTIQ professionals and to strengthen the sense of community among professionals and students.
 To achieve this, OFA runs:

 (a) the Mentoring Program, which provides LGBTIQ mentees information, support networks and formal one-on-one LGBTIQ mentors drawn from various professional backgrounds;